cxahub/node-api-postgres/README.md

 # node-api-postgres
 <h2>NodeJS & Express JS app for BTP.</h2>
+This application is for a node, express api server to be used for applications in the BTP environment w/ Cloud Foundry.

 <h3>.env</h3>
 You will need to create a .env file in the root for this project and include these keys for your local environment: